rafaeltenoriogama/caja-linux-manager/README.md

 ## 🐧 Credits

-Hope you all like it, this is for fun aesthetic proposes of an idea that came from a lazy coffee at afternoon.
+Hope you all like it, this is for fun aesthetic proposes of an idea that came from a coffee in a regular aternoon.
 Feel free to contribute.